A hiker crossing the White River Suspension Bridge in Pukaskwa National Park.

 Hike “The Crack” at Killarney

-Pick up a day use permit from the George Lake Campground, about a 90-minute drive from Sudbury, and backtrack on Highway 637 about seven kilometres to a marked parking lot.
-The one-way route to the Crack follows red trail markers, and includes several steep pitches on loose rock that will challenge the most sure-footed mountain goats.
+Pick up a day-use permit from the George Lake Campground, about a 90-minute drive from Sudbury, and backtrack on Highway 637 about seven kilometres to a marked parking lot.
+The one-way route to The Crack follows red trail markers and includes several steep pitches on loose rock that will challenge the most sure-footed hikers.

 Things to do in the area:

-- Besides the amazing campground at George Lake, Killarney accommodations also include the upscale Killarney Mountain Lodge and off-grid Avalon Eco Resort
+• Besides the campground at George Lake, Killarney accommodations also include the upscale Killarney Mountain Lodge and off-grid Avalon Eco Resort.

 Chasing waterfalls in North Bay